 by Jess @ I’m Jess Traveling

-Arguably the best hike on Maui, hiking the Pipiwai Trail is an absolute must when visiting the Valley Isle.
+Arguably the best hike on Maui, hiking the Pipiwai Trail is an absolute must when visiting the Valley Isle and one of the best places to visit in Hawaii.

 The trail starts in the Kipahulu District of Haleakala National Park which can only be accessed on the Eastern side of the island.